Midnight (Doctor Who): Filming

-Filming for the episode took two weeks, from 27 November to 11 December 2007.
-The majority of the filming took place in Studio 6 at Upper Boat Studios, with the exception of the opening and closing scenes.
-These scenes were shot on the last day, as they included Tate, who was busy on the set of the Doctor-lite episode "Turn Left".
-The scenes were filmed in a spa resort in Newport.
-Murray Gold completed the score for the episode in April, with re-dubbing of a few scenes and post-production also finishing that month.
+Filming took place over two weeks, from 27 November to 11 December 2007.
+Most of the episode was shot in Studio 6 at Upper Boat Studios, with the opening and closing scenes filmed separately at a spa resort in Newport.
+Because those scenes featured Catherine Tate, who was simultaneously working on the Doctor-lite episode "Turn Left", they were recorded on the final day of shooting.